suriono/libraries/Firebase_ESP8266_Client/README.md

 ### Backup and Restore Data

-This library allows you to backup and restores the database at the defined path.
+This library allows data backup and restores at a defined path.

-The backup file will store in SD card or flash memory (file systems).
+The backup file will store in SD/SDMMC card or flash memory.

-The file systems for flash and sd memory can be changed in [**FirebaseFS.h**](/src/FirebaseFS.h).
+The file systems for flash and SD memory can be changed via [**FirebaseFS.h**](/src/FirebaseFS.h).

 Due to SD library used, only 8.3 DOS format file name supported.